MatteoIorio11/ghapp-deployer-aws/README.md

 # ghapp-deployer-aws
 <h1>
-Deployer of Probot app on AWS Lambda using AWS Sam
+Deployer of Probot app on AWS Lambda using AWS Sam.
+Without using a sub process, in order to be more efficient
 </h1>

 -------------